carlosdavis/wordpress-plugins/add-to-any/README.txt

 * Easily customizable for beginners or advanced users, and highly extensible for developers and designers
 * Many more publisher and user features!

-After **years of active development**, over **1.46 million downloads**, and **ongoing support from the community**, AddToAny still strives to be the best WordPress plugin for sharing.
+After **years of active development**, over **1.5 million downloads**, and **ongoing support from the community**, AddToAny still strives to be the best WordPress plugin for sharing.
 We hope it's perfect for everyone by version 1.0.

-<a href="http://www.addtoany.com/share_save" title="Share">Share this plugin</a>
+<a href="http://www.addtoany.com/share_save" title="Share">Share this</a> plugin

 See also:

-* The <a href="/extend/plugins/add-to-any-subscribe/" title="WordPress RSS Subscribe widget plugin">Subscribe button</a> plugin
+* The standard <a href="http://www.addtoany.com/buttons/">Share button</a> widget
 * The <a href="http://www.addtoany.com/buttons/for/wordpress_com" title="WordPress.com sharing button widget">Share button for WordPress.com</a> blogs
-* The standard <a href="http://www.addtoany.com/buttons/">Share button</a> widget
+* The <a href="/extend/plugins/add-to-any-subscribe/" title="WordPress RSS Subscribe widget plugin">Subscribe button</a> plugin

 <a href="http://www.addtoany.com/blog/">AddToAny Blog</a> | <a href="http://www.addtoany.com/privacy">Privacy Policy</a>